yukkeorg/obs-text-pango/README.md

 Mac
 -----
-Install pango via `brew` and you should be set.
+Install pango via `brew install pango` and you should be set.